 How much does a Librarian earn in the United States?
 The average Librarian salary in the United States is $63,856 as of March 28, 2019, but the range typically falls between $54,438 and $74,864.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View Cost of Living in Major Cities

 Maintains library's collection of books, serial publications, documents, audiovisual, and other materials, and assists groups and individuals in locating, obtaining and using materials.
 Furnishes information on library activities, facilities, rules, and services.
 May require a master's degree in library science, or a combination of education and experience in the field.
-Familiar with standard concepts, practices, and procedures within a particular field.
 Relies on limited experiences and judgment to plan and accomplish goals.
 Typically requires 2 to 4 years of related experience.
 Gaining exposure to some of the complex tasks within the job function.
 Occasionally directed in several aspects of the work.

 Take just three simple steps below to generate your own personalized salary report.

 Includes bonus, healthcare, and retirement

 Salary.com's CompAnalyst platform offers: